-Sometimes when you are traveling or during the holidays you won’t be able to stick to your routine.
+Sometimes when you are traveling or during the holidays, you won’t be able to stick to your routine.
 This is when having those touchpoints in your routine is extremely helpful.

-Let’s say it is the holidays and you are visiting family.
-Dinner time is set by your hosts and the gift opening is happening right before naps.
+Let’s say it is the holidays, and you are visiting family.
+Dinner time is set by your hosts, and the gift opening is happening right before naps.
 What can you do?

 Incorporate aspects of your child’s routine when you can.
-Give them a snack when they are used to getting snacks, have a quiet time instead of a nap if a nap isn’t possible, get outside if they are used to that as well.
+Give them a snack when they are used to getting snacks, have a quiet time instead of a nap if a nap isn’t possible, and get outside if they are used to that as well.